Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Chakra: Special
  - Damage: (Weapon)
  - Range: CHA/4
- - Speed: (Weapon) + 3
+ - Speed: (Weapon) + 5
  - Type: Fan

-Effects: This uses your ninjutsu damage bonus, plus one-fourth of your physical damage bonus, and knocks your target back (PDB/2) yards on hit.
-The Chakra cost of this technique is (the Fan's normal Stamina Cost) + 5.
-This attack can only be parried by things which state they can parry Ninjutsu.
+Effects: This attack is defended against as a Ninjutsu Projectile, and uses your NDB plus half your PDB, and knocks your target back (PDB/2) yards.
+The Chakra Cost of this technique is (10 + the Fan's normal Stamina cost).

 #### --( Nenshou Hoshi Shuriken - Burning Star Shuriken )--
 Taking a large throw weapon, you slap several explosive tags onto it and huck it at your enemies!
 Pretty simple, and pretty awesome!